mesosphere/dcos-commons/frameworks/template/README.md

 In particular, the parts in _ALL-CAPS ITALICS_ should be updated to reflect your service.

-Many sections are left unfilled as they depend on how your service works.
-For example, we leave empty sections for you to describe how users may [Backup and Restore their data](#disaster-recovery), because any persistent service should have a backup option.
+Many sections are left unfilled, as they depend on how your service works.
+For example, we leave empty sections for you to describe how users may [Backup and Restore their data](#disaster-recovery) because any persistent service should have a backup option.

 ---